serverless-operations/serverless-delete-loggroups/README.md

 ```

 ## Command
-LogGroups are deletes as follow:
+LogGroups are deleted as follow:

 ```
 $ sls remove logs